 2. Your website is not user-friendly and needs to be updated with newer technologies.

-If your website is not user-friendly, it may be due to outdated or irrelevant content, a messy user interface, or a lack of SEO optimization.
+If your website is not user-friendly, it may be due to outdated or irrelevant content, a messy user interface, a lack of breadcrumb trails, or a lack of SEO optimization.
 A redesign can help you update your website with newer technologies and improve your website’s usability.

 3. You’ve changed your brand or company name and need to update your website accordingly.